Kit Information

 Here is the link for this year’s order

-Items will be shipped directly to you starting sometime the week of January 1/11
+Items will be shipped directly to you starting sometime the week of February 3rd 2023, just in time for the first race

-We will have “Fit Kits” the last couple of weeks in November so you can find out your size and check out different types of jerseys.
-Stop by some time and try on a kit (once we have them).
+We will have “Fit Kits” the first couple of weeks in December so you can find out your size and check out different types of jerseys.
+Stop by some time and try on a kit!

-Items will be shipped directly to you starting sometime the week of January 1/11
+Items will be shipped directly to you starting sometime the week of February 3rd 2023, just in time for the first race

-We will have “Fit Kits” the last couple of weeks in November so you can find out your size and check out different types of jerseys.
-Stop by some time and try on a kit (once we have them).
+We will have “Fit Kits” the first couple of weeks in December so you can find out your size and check out different types of jerseys.
+Stop by some time and try on a kit!

 Kit Cost